 Olivia Y. Hu

-• How do individuals come to select long-term committed partners, especially across race and class lines?
+1. How do individuals select romantic partners across race and class boundaries?

-• What happens to individuals' understandings of social difference after they enter these cross-boundary unions?
+2. What happens to people’s understandings of social difference after they enter these unions?

-Prior to beginning my graduate studies, I executed marketing campaigns at UBS Investment Bank and consulted on new CPG and OTC product launches at Nielsen.
-I received my Bachelor of Science in Sociology and Business Administration from New York University’s Leonard N. Stern School of Business.
+Prior to beginning my graduate studies at the University of Pennsylvania, I executed marketing campaigns at UBS Investment Bank and consulted on new product launches at Nielsen.
+I received my B.S. in Sociology and Business Administration from New York University’s Leonard N. Stern School of Business in 2015.

 Education